ilastik/ilastik/docs/appletExample.rst

-To supply the WatershedLabelingGui with a LabelListModel that displays the value of the labels, a new class was necessary.
+To supply the WatershedLabelingGui with a LabelListModel that displays the value of the labels, a new class was necessary, the LabelListModelWithNumber.

-..
-TODO explain more about the classes of LabelModelList

-..    #TODO in doku fuer nutzung aufnehmen
-        # in ws applet
-    #seeds muessen 1, 2, 3 sein, also kann man auch 120 180, etc verwenden,
-    #rest aussen rum muss schwarz=0 sein
-    #bei den membranen: die membrane selbst muessen 255 sein und der rest 0=schwarz
-    #help(vigra.analysis.watershedsNew)